zhullyb/monyhar/monyhar/docs/profiling_content_shell_on_android.md

 ## Install `/system/bin/perf` on your device (not needed for Telemetry)

-    # From inside the Android source tree (not inside Chromium)
+    # From inside the Android source tree (not inside Monyhar)
     mmm external/linux-tools-perf/
     adb remount # (allows you to write to the system image) adb sync